Canadian skip Homan opens world women's curling championship on winning note | TSN

-SYDNEY, N.S. — It was a successful start to the world women's curling championship for Canada's Rachel Homan.
+SYDNEY, N.S. — Rachel Homan and her Team Canada put the finishing touches on a perfect opening day at the 2024 World Women’s Curling Championship by defeating Denmark 7-4 to earn their second win in as many games on Saturday.

-Homan opened the tournament with a 7-6 win over Sweden's Anna Hasselborg on Saturday.
+Homan opened the world tourney earlier in the day with a 7-6 win over Sweden's Anna Hasselborg.

+The top-ranked Canadians’ skill was on full display against Denmark as Homan and her team proved to be a bit too much for the 39th-ranked Denmark squad, led by skip Madeline Dupont.

+An uncharacteristically slow start for the Canadian crew saw them score only one in the first end as Denmark’s aggressive defence limited Canada to just a single.
+Denmark earned a single of their own in the second end to tie the game 1-1.

-"We're just trying to place our best and keep as many wins as we can for Canada."
+"We're just trying to place our best and get as many wins as we can for Canada."

-Homan doesn't have much time to celebrate the opening victory.
-Canada takes on Denmark's Madeleine Dupont in the second draw later Saturday night.

 Canada scored two in the first end before Sweden made it 2-1 in the second.
 The Canadians rallied for two more in the third for a 4-1 advantage.

 After Sweden pulled to within 4-2 after the fourth end, Canada went back ahead 5-2 heading into the sixth.
-The Swedes again scored one in on that end, only to have the Canadians counter with another deuce in the seventh end and a commanding 7-3 advantage.
+The Swedes again scored one in the sixth, only to have the Canadians counter with another deuce in the seventh end to take a commanding 7-3 lead.

 But Sweden made it very interesting down the stretch. registering singles in each of the final three ends.